bermi/snapdir/docs/adr/0005-native-in-process-cloud-stores.md

   env vars), simplifying the auth story.
 - The binary depends on the SDK crates and their TLS stack — see ADR-0004 for the resulting `ring`/aws-lc constraint.
-- The PATH-sanitized lane is a standing guard that no accidental shell-out slips in.
+- The PATH-sanitized test is a standing guard that no accidental shell-out slips in.